tpaananen/visualstudio_visual_commander_commands/README.md

 ## Searching recent files

-Same anything from everywhere except the command is Edit.GoToRecentFile
+Same as search anything from everywhere except the command is Edit.GoToRecentFile which lists the recent files you have worked on.